lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

      |---- byte boundary -----| 1 byte  next  |  1 byte next  |

 ~~~~
-{: #Fig-Localbitmap title='Local_Bitmap'}
+{: #Fig-Localbitmap title='Bitmap'}

 Bitmap transmitted MUST be optimized in size to reduce frame size.
-The right-most bytes with all bitmap bit set to 1 MUST be removed from the transmission.
-As the receiver knows the bitmap size, it can reconstruct the value.
+The right-most bytes with all Bitmap bit set to 1 MUST be removed from the transmission.
+As the receiver knows the Bitmap size, it can reconstruct the value.
 In the example {{Fig-transmittedbitmap}} the last 2 bytes of the bitmap are set to 1, therefore, they are not sent.

-In the last window, when checked bit C value is one, means that the MIC is corrected and the bitmap is not sent.
-Otherwise the bitmap needs to be sent after the C bit.
+In the last window, when checked bit C value is one, means that the MIC is corrected and the Bitmap is not sent.
+Otherwise, the Bitmap needs to be sent after the C bit.
 Note that the introduction of a C bit may force to reduce the number of fragments to allow the bitmap to fit in a frame.

 ~~~~
      <-------   R  ------->